DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

     * Commercial: [ArcGIS Online](https://www.arcgis.com/index.html)
     * Open Source: [GeoServer](https://geoserver.org/), [MapServer](https://mapserver.org/)

-### Inspecting shapefiles with QGIS
+### Inspecting Shapefiles with QGIS

-QGIS is a free tool that can be used to inspect shapefiles.
+QGIS is a free tool that can be used to inspect Shapefiles.
 Download QGIS from the download page at https://qgis.org/download/ and follow the installation prompts.

 1. After opening QGIS, you will see a window with two panels(tabs) labelled as Layers and Browser and a blank Recent Projects window, where your map will be displayed.
-Select Data Source Manager, the top button on the side toolbar, to add shapefile layers that can be viewed on the Recent Projects window.
+Select Data Source Manager, the top button on the side toolbar, to add Shapefile layers that can be viewed on the Recent Projects window.

 ![QGIS main menu with black box around Data Source Manage icon on the left side toolbar.](image.png)

-2. In the Data Source Manager – Vector window, select a shapefile.
-The shapefile called protected_area.shp has been selected as an example.
-Choose **Add** to add the shapefile layer and **Close** to get back to the main menu.
+2. In the Data Source Manager – Vector window, select a Shapefile.
+The Shapefile called protected_area.shp has been selected as an example.
+Choose **Add** to add the Shapefile layer and **Close** to get back to the main menu.

 ![Data Source Manager menu with Vector selected](image-1.png)

-3. The protected areas shapefile layer is shown in the main menu.
+3. The protected areas Shapefile layer is shown in the main menu.
 Add more layers by selecting the Data Source Manager toolbar button again.

 ![Protected area map with one layer](image-2.png)